herbncrypto/matienzo.org/source/teaching/drexel-info756/2012-fall/index.markdown

 **Citations should be formatted consistently, using preferably Chicago/Turabian, MLA, or APA style.** The particular citation style does not matter, but being consistent in the formatting of your citations does.

-**Assignments should be submitted via the Blackboard assignments section – not the digital dropbox.** If Blackboard is down or you are having other problems submitting your assignments via Blackboard, please let me know immediately.
+**Assignments should be submitted via the Blackboard assignments section - not the digital dropbox.** If Blackboard is down or you are having other problems submitting your assignments via Blackboard, please let me know immediately.

-**All submitted assignments must include Drexel’s Academic Honesty Certification Statement.
+**All submitted assignments must include Drexel's Academic Honesty Certification Statement.
 Any assignment missing the Academic Honesty Certification Statement *will not be graded* until it is resubmitted including the Certification Statement.** In order to raise awareness about academic dishonesty and reduce cases of academic dishonesty in the College, the iSchool policy requires that all syllabi contain the notice that students must include the following certification page with all deliverables (for example: papers, projects, exams) indicating that the work submitted is their own.
 Syllabi must include notification about this and indicate that deliverables will not be graded without this certification page.
 For more information, please visit the following page: <http://www.drexel.edu/studentlife/judicial/honesty.html>.
 The certification text follows:

 <div style="page-break-before: always;"></div>